ekawaler/simplePheWAS/README.md

 # simplePheWAS

 Temporarily out of service - broke it while preparing for AMIA.
+(Never make changes the night before a conference.)
 Watch this space!